Skip to main content

 Famille Perrin Reserve Côtes du Rhône 2019 Rosé

 For the price, Famille Perrin’s rosé wine more than delivers.
 It’s redolent of strawberry taffy, rose petals, and bubble gum, boasting aromatics that can’t be contained in the glass.
-Essentially, it sums up all of the best pink flavors in one harmonious, spring-ready wine.
+Essentially, it sums up all the best pink flavors in one harmonious, spring-ready wine.
 Provence may be more widely known for its rosés, but the Rhone can produce bargains with just as much gravity.

-M de Minuty Rosé 2019
+M de Minuty Rosé 2022

 Tenuta di Fessina Erse Etna 2018 Rosato

-This must-drink volcanic wine from Mount Etna in Italy is a broad spectrum flavor, full of appealing tension.
+This must-drink volcanic wine from Mount Etna in Italy is a broad-spectrum flavor, full of appealing tension.
 There’s pomegranate, earth, and vibrant acidity with a slight saline quality.
 It proves the vast worth of the Nerello Mascalese grape, which is fantastic as a red but also attention-grabbing as a pink wine (although it’s quite dark for a rosé).
 The Etna Rosato has the proper amount of funk, just enough to complement fellow flavors and stand out from the large rosé herd.

 Folk Machine Gamay Noir Rosé

-This offering from Hobo Wine Company in California is made for spicy Thai food.
+This offering from The Hobo Wine Company in California is made for spicy Thai food.
 Made entirely from Gamay Noir, the wine is full of red fruit, a bit of earth, and enough tannin to take on most entrees.
 The alcohol content is nice and low at around 10%, making it an ideal choice for afternoon sipping.
 It’s even bottled in a vessel made with a decent amount of recycled material and wears one of the better-looking labels out there.
 Gamay Noir is no longer just juice for Beaujolais; it’s dynamic and delicious in all kinds of forms.

 Maal Ambiguo La Joven 2018 Blanco de Malbec